General Terms and Conditions

 25.1 We may change our Banking Hours, availability of banking Branches by display of notice in our Branches or in the press or by post or by posting on our Website.

-25.2 We may block your Account to protect you and us if we suspect fraud or other suspicious transactions.
+25.2 We may block your Account to protect you and us if we suspect fraud or other suspicious transactions in accordance with clause 10.2.
 In such cases, we may be required to carry out the process of establishing your identity again.
 Once we have sufficient proof, we will reactivate your Account.

 26.1 If we do not deliver the standard of service you expect, or if you think we have made a mistake, please let us know, so that we have the chance to put it right in a timely manner.
 We have a complaints procedure that we follow, a copy of which can be requested at any time by emailing us or contacting us and is also available on our Website.
 You can call us on 0800 532 532 or email us at email@example.com or write to us at: